sallyklpoon/sallyklpoon/README.md

 🌱 I’m currently learning to program and do \~schnazzy\~ computer things in BCIT's Computer Systems Technology program.

-🐍 Python is the language I'm currently coding in, but I'm also learning HTML/CSS and some JavaScript!
+🐍 Python is the language I'm currently coding in, but I can also code in HTML5, CSS, and Javascript!

 ⚡ Fun fact: my Chinese name, in Mandarin, sounds like "ice cream"! 🍦 (I speak both Cantonese and Mandarin)

+🤓 What I'm currently learning: React Native

+📝 On my list of things to learn next: Java ☕